 If your initial attempts at breastfeeding seem tedious and uncomfortable, don’t give up.
-With some trial-and-error, you might find the position that works for both you and your baby.
+With some trial-and-error, you might find the breastfeeding positions that work for both you and your baby.
 Find out more about how to position your baby for feeding.

-Correct positioning is important to ensure you and your baby are both comfortable and that your baby is properly latched.
+Correct breastfeeding positions are important to ensure you and your baby are both comfortable and that your baby is properly latched.

 While breastfeeding, make sure that the baby’s mouth open and covering as much of the areola (the dark area around the nipple) as possible.
 If baby’s latch hurts, break the suction by gently inserting your little finger between your baby’s gums and your nipple, and try again.
 Once your baby latches on properly, they will be able to do the rest.
 It’s a good idea to have a drink beside you when you settle down to breastfeed.
 Water, milk and unsweetened fruit juices are all good choices.